hive-engine/steemsmartcontracts-wiki/Bot-Controller-Contract.md

 * requires active key: yes

-* can be called by: Steem or Hive account
+* can be called by: previously registered Steem or Hive account

 * parameters: none, the calling account will be the one upgraded